Have you heard the term, insulin resistance before?

 - The pancreas secretes insulin, which shunts the glucose your body doesn’t use to either fat storage, muscle, or the liver.

 - When there is more sugar in the bloodstream than what the pancreas can keep up with, the body calls for more and more insulin.

 - Pretty soon, the body becomes irresponsive to the increased amounts of insulin being secreted, leading to insulin resistance.

 - As a result, insulin levels decrease dramatically, and there is an inordinate amount of glucose left in the bloodstream.
-This can lead to nerve and blood vessel damage, perpetuating inflammation and thereby lays the groundwork for a plethora of autoimmune and chronic condition, such as Hashimoto’s, heart disease and dementia.
+This can lead to nerve and blood vessel damage, perpetuating inflammation and thereby lays the groundwork for a plethora of autoimmune and chronic conditions, such as Hashimoto’s, heart disease and dementia.

-Therefore, its of utmost importance to look at related lab values: fasting glucose, triglycerides, ldl cholesterol, and insulin.
+Therefore, it’s of utmost importance to look at related lab values: fasting glucose, triglycerides, LDL cholesterol, and insulin.

 How Functional Medicine Can Help Your Insulin Resistance